szaszak/blender_velvets/README.md

 3. If you want to use the modified VSE interface (check the notes below), go to your \scripts\startup\bl_ui folder and replace the <b>space_sequencer.py</b> that is there by the one you just downloaded.
 It is wise to create a backup before doing so - Ctrl+C and Ctrl+V on the original will do the job.

+If you want a screenshot-by-screenshot guide, it is here: https://szaszak.wordpress.com/linux/blender-como-editor-de-video/

 Detailed description
 ------------------------------------